 Life is so unpredictable and seems to take extreme turns without notice.
-I am often in awe of how life seems to move you into different directions even without self input.
+I am often in awe of how life seems to move you into different directions even without self-input.
 Recently, one of those changes occurred to me that I am very excited about.

-For almost 5 years I have worked at PepsiCo as a contract technician.
-The job came about accidentally like so many life changes often do.
-The commute has always been awful having to travel 120 miles a day round trip.
-Then add toll fees, gas, maintenance, repairs, traffic, road rage, accidents, heat, rain, snow, etc. and it doesn’t take long to see it’s not a good situation just to get there and back every day.
-At first the job was fine, but soon after and up until I resigned, I found I was so often completely taken advantage of as are most contractors to PepsiCo.
-The employees have an elevated sense of entitlement and privilege because they are employed by PepsiCo and carry that attitude with them with raised chins and extended necks as they look down upon contractors as sub-workers.
 My department in particular only had two employees and one contractor, me.
-It soon became evident that I was to be worked dry while the two employees enjoyed their privileged status by disappearing unaccounted for throughout the day for hours at a time, leaving for lunch and not returning, making their own hours which conveniently seemed to fall outside of the busiest times of the day, while leaving and expecting me, the contractor, to keep up with all of the work while they enjoyed their days at home and play as they drew a paycheck.
+It soon became evident that I was to be worked dry while the two employees enjoyed their privileged status by disappearing unaccounted for throughout the day for hours at a time.
+They would leave for lunch and not returning.
+Making their own hours which conveniently seemed to fall outside of the busiest times of the day.
+I was expected to keep up with all of the work while they enjoyed their days at home and play as they drew a paycheck.

 That same Monday evening I was taking my bike to the dealership to have a wheel bearing replaced.
 I walked in, saw the service manager, and introduced myself.
-I was surprised when he pulled me into his office and gave me a spontaneous 1.5 hour interview.
+I was surprised when he pulled me into his office and gave me a spontaneous 1.5-hour interview.
 This was one of those times where you know it was meant to be.
 We meshed perfectly and got along like we had known each other for years.
 At no time was there any awkwardness.
 He said he liked my skill sets and personality and believed I would be a good fit at the dealership.
 He said he had a good "Gut feeling" that I would be perfect for the job.

-Obviously I accepted the offer and am excited to be the newest Service Writer for Fort Worth Harley Davidson.
+Obviously, I accepted the offer and am excited to be the newest Service Writer for Fort Worth Harley Davidson.
 The timing and just how the position came about without effort made it clear that I needed to move into a completely new career direction.
-And to have that career within something that I have a passion for, Harley Davidson, provided further confirmation that life was moving me in another path.
+And to have that career within something that I have a passion for, Harley Davidson, provided further confirmation that life was moving me on another path.